mandymchu/Donation_DataVisualization/README.md

 •	Perform grouping, filtering, aggregating data using crossfilter.js, and develop interactive charts using d3.js and dc.js.

-Problem:
+### How to browse the dashboard

-On the page http://localhost:5000/donorschoose/projects projects data could be printed out.
-However, on the page http://localhost:5000/, only could see a dashboard with empty charts.
-The problem should be in the amount of data being loaded.
+Just start mongoDB and run server.py.
+If on the page http://localhost:5000/ only could see a dashboard with empty charts, press CTRL+Shift+R for reloading the page, ignoring cache.
+Then an interactive data visualizaiton dashboard will be shown as below:

-Solution:
-1. In charts.js, using:
-   var dateFormat = d3.time.format("%Y-%m-%d %H:%M:%S");
-2. Press CTRL+Shift+R for reloading the page, ignoring cache.